IdealisticINTJ/Web-Development-Workshop/README.md

     -   A: The Series will take place in-person and will consist of interactive lectures, hands-on exercises, and projects.
 -   Q: Do I need to have any specific software or equipment to participate in the Workshops?
     -   A: You will need a computer with internet access.
 You may also need a text editor, but the instructor will provide instructions on this during the course. :)

-Please let me know if you need any further assistance.